-Quality photography is important because it helps visitors to know what they’re getting themselves into.
-Rather than an explanation, like “the dining area turns into a double bed”, visual representation of this transformation gives your renters a better idea of the scale of your vehicle, how everything works, and what features they’ll be able to enjoy.
+Quality photography is important because it helps Guests understand what they’re getting themselves into.
+Rather than an explanation, like “the dining area turns into a double bed”, a visual representation of this transformation gives your renters a better idea of the scale of your vehicle, how everything works, and what features they’ll be able to enjoy.

 Here are some tips for getting the best photos for your Mighway listing: